Artificial intelligence tools for information retrieval, research, and teaching

 Link to video tutorials

 The Scite tool began as a platform that characterizes the sentiment of citations in articles as neutral/supporting/contradicting the cited paper.
 It later evolved into a tool that also allows article searches and includes a chatbot to assist with text writing.
+The searches performed by the tool are carried out by converting the user’s questions into Boolean queries.

 Main information sources: Not based on a specific database, but on articles for which the company has access to the full text for information mining.
 Scite has signed agreements with various publishers to obtain access.